mariana castillo deball

 * 1975, Mexico City

-Mariana Castillo Deball earned an MA in Fine Art from the Universidad Nacional Autónoma de México, Mexico City in 1997.
-In 2003, she also completed a postgraduate program at the Jan Van Eyck Academie in Maastricht, the Netherlands.
-Deball was awarded the Prix de Rome, Amsterdam (2004), Zurich Art Prize (2012), Henry Moore Fellowship (2012), and Preis der Nationalgalerie für Junge Kunst, Hamburger Bahnhof, Berlin (2013).
-She completed a Deutscher Akademischer Austausch Dienst residency in Berlin in 2011.
+Mariana Castillo Deball earned a BFA from the Universidad Nacional Autónoma de México in 1997.
+In 2003, she completed a postgraduate program at Jan van Eyck Academie in the Netherlands.
+Deball has been awarded with the Prix de Rome (2004), Zurich Art Prize (2012), a fellowship at the Henry Moore Institute (2012), and the Preis der Nationalgalerie für junge Kunst (2013).
+She was an artist in residency at the Berliner Künstlerprogramm in Deutscher Akademischer Austauschdienst (DAAD) in 2011.

-Mariana Castillo Deball currently lives and works in Berlin, Germany.
+Mariana Castillo Deball lives and works in Berlin.